sankalptipnis/dotfiles/instructions/setup.md

     ```
 ## Chrome and Gmail
 1. Sign into Chrome
-2. Set the Gmail website to be the default email app
+2. Set the Gmail website to be the default email app, if required:
     1. Mail.app -> Preferences -> Default email reader -> Google Chrome.app
     2. Google Chrome.app -> Privacy and Security -> Site Settings -> Additional Permissions -> Protocol Handlers -> Sites can ask to handle protocols
     3. Go the the [Gmail website](https://mail.google.com/mail/u/0/#inbox) -> Click on diamond icon on the right of the status bar -> Set "Allow mail.google.com to open all email links?" to Allow